kgergo99/ConfluxProject/README.md

 3. If this is your first time running the server, please wait until the message "Downloaded default-cards.json and saved as *file name*" appears in the terminal, indicating that the data has been successfully downloaded.
 4. To run the application (if using Visual Studio, run in split terminal), execute the following command: *npm run dev*
 5. The application can be accessed at the address displayed.

+## University Thesis
+**This project was made as part of a university thesis, which is available at the following link: https://docs.google.com/document/d/1B9zjDKixObqFOwHBcGEswDlTDWQqh7c6/edit?usp=sharing&ouid=103226814171924121417&rtpof=true&sd=true**

 ***If you have any feedback, please email confluxmtgdev@gmail.com.***